-On August 8, 2022, the Company completed the Farris Acquisition, which consisted of the purchase of Farris Funeral Service, Inc. and Affiliated Service Group, Inc., a group of businesses consisting of one stand-alone funeral home and one on-site funeral home and cemetery, located in Abingdon, Virginia.
-The Farris Acquisition was financed through the Credit Facility and available cash on hand.
+On August 8, 2022, the Company completed its acquisition of Farris Funeral Service, Inc. and Affiliated Service Group, Inc., a group of businesses consisting of one stand-alone funeral home and one on-site funeral home and cemetery, located in Abingdon, Virginia.
+The acquisition was financed through the Credit Facility and available cash on hand.